-KCSIE 2023: "Children can be at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relational abuse, criminal exploitation, serious youth violence, county lines, and radicalisation." (paragraph 23)
+KCSIE 2024: "Children are at risk of abuse or exploitation in situations outside their families.
+Extrafamilial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relational abuse, criminal exploitation, serious youth violence, county lines, and radicalisation." (paragraph 21)